funkybob/goonbag/README.rst

 A request is passed to a root handler, which MUST return a Response class (or subclass thereof).

-By default the root handler is a url Routes instance.
+Typically the root handler is a url Routes instance.

 A handler may act as a middleware, modifying the Request or reacting to the Response as desired.